Restrictions of pure states to subspaces of $C^*$-algebras: The characterization: pinnacle sets

 Next, we reformulate the property of a state admitting a unique extension in terms of certain real subspaces of self-adjoint elements.
 The following is routine, but we lack an exact reference so we include the proof for the sake of completeness.

-\begin{lemma} Let $B$ be a unital $\rC^*$-algebra and let $M\subset B$ be a unital subspace.
+\begin{lemma} Let $B$ be a unital $\rC^*$-algebra and let $M\subset N\subset B$ be unital subspaces.
 Let $\omega$ be a state on $B$.
-Assume that the restriction of $\omega$ to $M$ admits a unique state extension to $B$.
+Assume that the restriction $\omega|_M$ admits a unique state extension to $N$.
 Consider the following real subspaces of $B$: